bolny/brendonolaneydotcom/src/work/resume.md

 or intermediate developer would be able to quickly gain context and execute on the development plan.

-**Technologies Used**: UML, Go, Terraform, PostgreSQL, Docker, AWS.
+**Technologies Used**: UML, Go, Terraform, PostgreSQL, Docker, AWS, Testing, Testify.

 ### Clio